 Other areas of counselling I deal with

-Life events/landmarks e.g. work, marriage, wedding, moving house, illness, divorce, retirement.
+Life events/landmarks e.g. work, wedding, marriage, unemployment, moving house, illness, divorce, retirement.

 Existential issues, e.g. meaning in life, death, anxiety regarding choices to be made.

 Dementia diagnosis/counselling for family members of those affected

 Cultural isolation and inclusion/exclusion of marganilsed groups/sub-cultures, e.g. those living with mental health problems, those living with a physical disability, LGBT, long-term unemployed, ethnic minorities, religious minorities, ex-offenders, those living with substance abuse; also counselling/support for family members of the above.

 Concessionary rate of £30 for those on low income (and a few places available at £25 in difficult circumstances - please enquire if you feel this applies)

 Initial session £25